ERnsTL/flowd/README.md

 * Equals routing based on matching IP content
 * simple HTTP client
 * simple HTTP server, supporting multiple HTTP routes
+* Muxer to merge multiple connections into one output for components not able to handle array inports

 TODO:

 * brackets using OOB marker
 * filtering on object structures in sexp fashion
-* building of header (K/V) and body structure - then it is on par with Go and JavaFBP implementation
+* building of header (K/V) and body structure in sexp fashion - then it is on par with Go and JavaFBP implementation

 TODO (copy from Go version):